Experienced Car Accident Attorney, Worcester, Central Mass, Metro West

 Call 508-755-7535 in Worcester or Metro West

-Contact our office in Worcester for a free consultation about your legal and practical options for recovering the full amount necessary to cover your losses after a serious car accident.
+If you or a loved one have been injured in a motor vehicle accident, contact our office in Worcester for a free consultation about your legal and practical options for recovering the full amount necessary to cover your losses.
+You have nothing to lose and everything to gain from scheduling a free case evaluation with a personal injury attorney.
 No matter how severe your injuries happen to be, you’ll find Peter Ventura and his staff to be prompt, knowledgeable, accessible and fully committed to helping you collect fair and just compensation for your injuries and other losses.